Table of Contents

 How is depression diagnosed?

-Once you tell your doctor how you’re feeling, he or she may ask you some questions about your symptoms, about your health, and about your family history.
+Once you tell your doctor how you’re feeling, he or she may ask you some questions about your symptoms, your health, and your family history.
 Your doctor may also give you a physical exam and do some tests.
 It is important to tell your doctor about any medicines that you are taking.

-Reasons to get help for depression
+Reasons to get help early:

 - Early diagnosis and treatment helps keep depression from getting worse or lasting a long time.